virtual-world-framework/vwf/README.md

 The Virtual World Framework (VWF) allows you to build collaborative, immersive applications in the browser.
 VWF provides:

 - Realtime state synchronization.
-- A set of drivers that support immersive applications - 3D, audio, video and modern graphics.
+- Support for immersive applications - a set of drivers for 3D, audio, video and modern graphics.

 VWF applications are written in JavaScript and leverage emerging web technologies such as WebGL, WebRTC, and WebSockets to provide a full 3D environment that is automatically synchronized across clients.